Fermi Liquid near a q=0 Charge Quantum Critical Point: Effective interaction and vertex function beyond RPA

 whose solution is $Z =1/(1+\lambda)$.
 This is precisely the same result that we obtained from the self-energy.
 We remind that $\lambda = (k_F \xi/4a) (Z m^*/m) \sim (k_F \xi/4a)$.
 Substituting into (\ref{eq:x5}) we find $Y = 1/(1- Z \lambda) =1/Z$.

-Eq. (\ref{chargefull}) is the central result of this paper.
+Eqs. (\ref{chargefull})-(\ref{rpa_Z1}) are the central result of this paper.
 We caution, however, that this simple relation between the full $\Gamma (K,P)$ and $\Gamma^{RPA} (K,P)$ holds only for the vertex function at small momentum transfer between ${\vb k}$ and $\vb p$.
-This is sufficient for the calculation of $1/Z$ using (\ref{eq:1}), but for a generic $|{\vb k}-\vb p| \sim k_F$, the computational procedure is more involved and the relation between $\Gamma$ and $\Gamma^{RPA}$ is more complex.
+This is sufficient for the calculation of $1/Z$ using Eq. (\ref{eq:1}), but for a generic $|{\vb k}-\vb p| \sim k_F$, the computational procedure is more involved and the relation between $\Gamma$ and $\Gamma^{RPA}$ is more complex.

-We also note that the ratio $m^*/m$ can be also obtained in a microscopic Fermi liquid theory.
-We don't present the calculations (they are similar to the ones for $1/Z$, see Ref. ~\cite{Chubukov2018}) and cite only the final result:
+We also note that the ratio $m^*/m$ can be also obtained in a microscopic Fermi-liquid theory ~\cite{Chubukov2018}.
+We don't present the calculations (they are similar to the ones for $1/Z$) and cite only the final result: